BArcherResearch/AutoChamber/Chamber_1/3d_Modelled_Parts/Pre_Sliced_AnycubicChiron_Files/Read_Me.txt

 Simply copy the files onto a USB stick, and press print!
 No slicing required.

-Full Buildplate files represent the fastest method of printing for mass chamber production.
+"All parts together..." files represent the fastest method of printing for mass chamber production.
 HOWEVER, please consider that when printing many parts at the same time, you can also loose many parts at the same time if printing errors are experienced.